khansaadbinhasan/khansaadbinhasan.github.io/_posts/2019-02-08-What-are-Quantum-Computers?.md

 >_ It states that, much like waves in classical physics, any two (or more) quantum states can be added together ("superposed") and the result will be another valid quantum state; and conversely, that every quantum state can be represented as a sum of two or more other distinct states.
 Mathematically, it refers to a property of solutions to the Schrödinger equation; since the Schrödinger equation is linear, any linear combination of solutions will also be a solution._

-Here is a more mathematical explanation of quantum superposition from [Dirac's](link/to/dirac) book:
+Here is a more mathematical explanation of quantum superposition from [Dirac's](https://en.wikipedia.org/wiki/Paul_Dirac) book:

-1. Consider the superposition of two states, A and B, which on observation give results a and b.[4]
+1. Consider the superposition of two states, A and B, which on observation give results a and b.[1]

-2. The observation made on system in superposed state will be sometimes a and sometimes b, according to a probability law depending on the relative weights of A and B in the superposition process.[4]
+2. The observation made on system in superposed state will be sometimes a and sometimes b, according to a probability law depending on the relative weights of A and B in the superposition process.[1]

 To get a better understanding of quantum superposition, you may want to look at the accompanying video for the [quantum superposition wiki page](https://en.wikipedia.org/wiki/Quantum_superposition), I find that video very helpful to understand quantum superposition.
-If you are still having trouble here is a great video that explains quantum superposition
+If you are still having trouble here is a [great video](https://www.youtube.com/watch?v=hkmoZ8e5Qn0) that explains quantum superposition

-Even though quantum superposition is a strictly quantum phenomenon we can observe how it may work.
-An experiment was conducted by researchers at ..... in which they placed an oil droplet on acetone and the following pattern was observed.
-Many scientist believe that this is how quantum superposition works and it seems like a good way to visualize quantum superposition, please take a look at this video to get a better understanding of pilot waves.

-pilotwave.gif

-*Quantum Entanglement* is one of the most fascinating and fiercely debated quantum phenomenon, It is one of the reasons that Einstein was skeptical of Quantum physics and led him to call it "spooky action at a distance".
+*Quantum Entanglement* is one of the most fascinating quantum phenomenon, It is one of the reasons that Einstein was skeptical of Quantum mechanics and led him to call it "spooky action at a distance".

 Einstein_quote_entanglement.png
 Einstein_quote_Quantum_Physics.png

-So what is quantum entanglement and why is there so much fascination around it?

-Lets say you have only one nucleus in a universe, now this nucleus emits some particle, say an electron then a positron must also be emitted(since particles are generated in pairs), now let us consider there angular momentum, the sum of their angular momentum should be zero, let us say they are then seperated by a very large distance, again their angular momentum sum should be zero(since angular momentum is conserved), so for example if an electron is in up direction, then the positron should be in the opposite direction.
-Now let us consider that we measure the spin of electron and find that it is in up direction then the spin of positron must be in down direction(conservation of angular momentum), So we know about the state of a particle that may be thousands(or millions) of light years away just by looking at a particle in front of us.
+Lets say you have two particles in an isolated universe created out of energy, now let us consider their angular momentum, the sum of their angular momentum should be constant, let us say they are then seperated by a very large distance, again their angular momentum sum should be the same(since angular momentum is conserved), so for example if a particle is in up direction, then the other particle should be in the opposite direction.
+Now let us consider that we measure the spin of electron and find that it is in up direction then the spin of other particle must be in down direction(conservation of angular momentum), So we know about the state of a particle that may be thousands(or millions) of light years away just by looking at a particle in front of us.
 Now this is weird, since these particles are seperated by such a large distance there is little chance that they are communication to each other with the help of light(since if they did, how would they be able to communicate faster than light?) this suggests that these particles are somehow contacting each other with the help of some unknown passage(hypothetically) or they are communicating with something faster than light(which is not possible because physics).

 I find the above thought experiment quite useful in understanding why quantum entanglement is so weird, But here is a more formal definition for quantum entanglement: